ureport-web/ureport-standalone/README.md

 Test is a collections holds all your tests belongs to a specifc build
 <br>
-Once you deploy the server, you can go to http://your-server:your-port/api-docs/
+Once you deploy the server, you can go to http://your-server:your-port/api-docs/ Or
+You can login with user admin and go to http://your-server:your-port/#/faq This page contains basic information about the how UReport works
 <!-- # What to contribute to UI?
 Check out our UI repo -->